Tamil Youth Organisation

 The Tamil Youth Organization (TYO) is an international organization with branches in the UK, Canada, Australia, France, Norway and several other nations.
 They organize cultural, sports events and also follows a Tamil nationalist approach and helped organize a referendum among the Tamil diaspora and support an independent Tamil Eelam.

-The Tamil Youth Organization has been designated as a "terrorist entity" by the Sri Lankan government.
+The Tamil Youth Organization has been designated as a terrorist organisation by the Sri Lankan government.